 I know one person who uses whole psyllium husk (not the powder form) for bread baking and swears by it promoting regularity as she was having a problems with the gums.
 She uses Yerba Prima whole husk phyllium, and she has celiac disease (gluten intolerant, to say the least).
 She uses up to 3 tablespoons, or as needed, mixed with hot water, allows it to rest for 2 – 3 hours and it forms a thick gel.
 She adds this mixture to her bread, just as you would use flaxseed gel (hot water and ground flaxseed).
 I just emailed Yerba Prima to find out how their brand is manufactured and will update you here.
 [I never received a reply.]
 It can be purchased through Vitacost or via my Amazon store, Carla’s Gluten Free Store.
 By the way, on the label it reads “Colon Cleanser”.
 Not great sounding, but if it works and does not change the flavor of your bread at all, and you have no digestive issues, then it’s a good thing to use.

 One gum I’ve been wanting to experiment with, and have also had in my pantry for several months, is gum arabic.
 It is very easy to digest.
 I’m off to make my hubby some of his favorite gluten free oat bread and try it now.
 UPDATE: Gum arabic did not help the dough adhere at all.
 I used one tablespoon and then had to another one tablespoon of xanthan gum.
 The bread turned out a bit softer than usual, though, which was great.

-UPDATE: You’ll find that to my usual bread recipe, I added equal parts (3 tbsp.) psyllium husk and 3 tbsp. additional water to replace the normal 1 tablespoon xanthan gum.
+UPDATE: You’ll find that to my usual bread recipe, I have added equal parts (3 tbsp.) psyllium husk and 3 tbsp. additional water to replace the normal 1 tablespoon xanthan gum.

 Check out all of the Gluten Free Bread Recipes!